-Protection, care and support for children affected by AIDS
+Across both decades – Protection and care for children affected by AIDS

-Where data is available, the percentage of children receiving external support remains low: Only in Swaziland (41 percent) and Botswana (31 percent) significant numbers of vulnerable and orphaned children are reached.
-In most other countries in the region, only around 20 percent or even much less (7 percent in Tanzania) of these children receive any kind of external support.
+Where data is available, the percentage of children receiving external support remains low: only in Swaziland (41 per cent) and Botswana (31 per cent) significant numbers of vulnerable and orphaned children are being reached.
+In most other countries in the region, around 20 per cent or less (7 per cent in Tanzania) of these children receive some sort of external support.